Revenue Protection

 3. The Supplier has to pay for the costs of the investigation and replacement meter costs etc.

-On the face of it there is perhaps a valid commercial argument for a Supplier doing nothing, but let’s look at the implications.
+On the face of it, there is perhaps a valid commercial argument for a supplier doing nothing, but let’s look at the implications.
 If losses increase it damages the whole industry.
-Any organisation that is a major participant in supply and / or distribution will be affected.
-How would being seen to allow people to “get away with stealing” sit with such an organisations ethical and environmental policies?
-Honest customers expect something to be done to prevent others getting away without paying.
+Any organisation that is a major participant in supply and/or distribution will be affected.
+Organisations’ ethical and environmental policies can not allow people to “get away with stealing”.
+Honest customers expect something to be done to prevent others from getting away without paying.
 They also expect their safety to be protected.
 The UKRPA will always strive to ensure that combating theft is high on the industry’s agenda.

-The full members of the UKRPA provide services to network operators (also known as distributors) and supply businesses.
+Full UKRPA Members provide services to distributors (also known as network operators) and supply businesses.
 Most network operators have an arrangement to provide Revenue Protection Services (RPS) to all suppliers operating within their network area.
-The RPS gathers evidence, deals with the customer according to the respective Suppliers policy and assesses the loss.
-Funding for the RPS is provided through Distribution Use Of System charges (to cover infrastructure) and transactional (to cover the costs of dealing with a specific case of interference).
+The RPS gathers evidence, deals with the customer according to the respective supplier policy and assesses the loss.
+Funding for the RPS is provided through Distribution Use of System charges (to cover infrastructure) and transactional (to cover the costs of dealing with a specific case of interference).

 Suppliers have a licence obligation to ensure that they and their agents report evidence of interference.
-An RPS, in its capacity as an agent, may manage this on behalf of the supplier and when interference is confirmed at a site where that supplier is liable deals with the responsible customer (when there is one) using that suppliers branded stationery and customer information system.
-This service offers considerable benefit to the supplier as it enables the end to end process to remain within one operation thereby ensuring that the techniques and practices developed over the years are not diluted.
+In its capacity as an agent, an RPS may manage this on behalf of the supplier.
+When interference is confirmed at a site where that supplier is liable, the RPS deals with the responsible customer (when there is one) using the supplier’s branded stationery and customer information system.
+This service offers considerable benefit to the supplier as it enables the end-to-end process to remain within one operation, thereby ensuring that the techniques and practices developed over the years are not diluted.